ingo/ingo.github.io/_recipes/browned_butter_and_sea_salt_rice_crispy_treats.md

 time: 30 minutes
 title: Browned Butter and Sea Salt Rice Crispy Treats
 ---

-Browning the butter adds a delicious nutty depth that pairs perfectly with the fleur de sel to really elevate this simple treat.
 Using browned butter and fleur de sel transforms an ordinary snack into a sophisticated dessert that will impress guests, yet is still easy enough for kids to help make.

 ### Ingredients